Constraints on sub-GeV dark matter boosted by cosmic rays from the CDEX-10 experiment at the China Jinping Underground Laboratory: CRDM flux in space

-Using Eq.~\ref{eq:crdm} and the LIS data of CR spectra, the boosted CRDM flux is obtained and shown in Fig.~\ref{fig::crdm}.
-The DM energy spectrum of SHM scaled by $10^{-10}$ is also drawn for comparison.
-According to the CRDM spectra and comparison with the SHM result, it can be inferred that a very tiny amount of DM particles are accelerated to extremely high energy.
-This work only considers CRDM particles with kinetic energy below 1 GeV to avoid possible inelastic scattering.
+where $\Omega$ represents the solid angle and $T_{i}^{min}$ denotes the minimal CR energy required to produce a DM recoil energy $T_{\chi}$, which can be calculated by Eq.~\ref{invert}.
+For the DM density distribution $\rho_{\chi}(\boldsymbol{r})$, we adopt the Navarro-Frenk-White (NFW) profile~\cite{nfw}.
+The spatial distribution of the flux of CR species $i$, $\frac{d\Phi_i(\boldsymbol{r})}{dT_i}$, is related to the distance to the Galactic Center $\boldsymbol{r}$.

-\emph{ Earth attenuation and recoil spectrum.} The DM particles need to travel through heavy rock shields before reaching the underground laboratory.
-The collision between DM and earth components nucleus will cause deacceleration and change the DM spectrum from $d\Phi_{\chi}/dT_{\chi}$ to $d\Phi_{\chi}/dT^z_{\chi}$, where $z$ is the depth of rock.
-Some previous works~\cite{CRDM_prl,CRDM_TJ,CRDM_ZYF} adopted a ballistic-trajectory assumption to model the propagation of DM in the crust which neglects the changing of DM travel direction in the scattering process, leading to a too conservative conclusion.
-In this work we adopt the Monte-Carlo simulation package CJPL\_ESS~\cite{cjpless} to give more precise evaluations of the impact earth shielding effect exerts on the DM spectrum by encompassing detailed modeling of the rock overburden and earth components around CJPL.
-Both the energy loss and direction variation of the $\chi$-N scattering in the earth crust are considered, giving DM particles the opportunity to reach the lab after many times of scattering.
+Using Eq.~\ref{eq:crdm} and the CR data generated by $\tt GALPROP$, the CRDM fluxes for various DM masses are obtained and shown in Fig.~\ref{fig::crdm}.
+The dominant contributions are from proton and helium, while the total contribution from other heavier CR species accounts for approximately half of the total CRDM flux.
+The flux of DM with 1 GeV mass derived from the SHM and rescaled by a factor $10^{-10}$ is also shown for comparison.
+It can be inferred that a very tiny amount of DM particles are accelerated to extremely high energy.
+This work only considers CRDM particles with kinetic energies below 1 GeV to avoid possible inelastic processes~\cite{CRDM_prl}.